ayatokura/ai-openscale/wos-payload-aws.md

     subscription.payload_logging.store(records=records_list)
     ```
-    **Note**: For languages other than Python, you can also perform payload logging directly, using a REST API.
+    **Note**: For languages other than Python, you can also log payload by using a REST API.

     ```json
     token_endpoint = "https://iam.cloud.ibm.com/identity/token"